clavay/PyScada-Laborem/README.rst

 To use GPIB adapters
 --------------------
  - Follow this instructions : https://xdevs.com/guide/ni_gpib_rpi/
+ - If error when doing modprobe try : sudo depmod -ae
+ - If error with libgpib.so.0 try : sudo ldconfig
  - sudo usermod -a -G plugdev pyscada
  - To install to python3 :
      - cd linux-gpib/linux-gpib-4.2.0/linux-gpib-user-4.2.0/language/python/